-Parent Signature is required if under 18

-For information contact the marketing department at: The Citizens Bank (606) 437-2600 Return Entry to: Harold Childers or Betty Bullock The Citizens Bank of Pikeville (Marketing Dept.)

-P.O.
-Box 852

-Pikeville, Kentucky 41502 "All Entry Fees Donated To Shriners Crippled Chilrens Hospital"
+For information contact the marketing department at: The Citizens Bank (606) 437-2600 Return Entry to: Harold Childers of Betty Bullock The Citizens Bank of Pikeville (Marketing Dept.) P.O.
+Box 852 Pikeville, Kentucky 41502 "All Entry Fees Donated To Shriners Crippled Childrens Hospital"

-Roy John Martin of Allen Central fouls off this pitch as high school baseball got underway at Allen Central Monday afternoon.
-Martin singled as the Rebels captured an 11-1 victory. (photo by Ed Taylor) coupon offer, we will pay you \$1.00.
-Invoices showing your purchase of sufficient stock to cover all coupons must be shown upon request.
-Coupon expires May 1, 1993.
+Foul tip!
+Roy John Martin of Allen Central fouls off this pitch as high school baseball got underway at Monday afternoon.
+Martin singled as the Rebels captured an 11-1 victory. (photo by Ed Taylor)